nickcoleman/hook-use-combined-reducers/README.md

 export default App;
 ```

-In some other component which sits below the state/dispatch providing component:
+In a component which sits below the state/dispatch providing component:

 ```
 import React, { useContext } from 'react';